attainu/project-rahul-ranjan-au8/README.md

    `$ pip install requests`

+4. Install pytz library:

+   `$ pip install pytz`

-4. Create account on [CoinMarketCap](https://pro.coinmarketcap.com/signup) and get API Key.
+5. Create account on [CoinMarketCap](https://pro.coinmarketcap.com/signup) and get API Key.
-5. Create account on Telegram and create a public channel and add @IFTTT to that channel as an admin.
+6. Create account on Telegram and create a public channel and add @IFTTT to that channel as an admin.
-6. Create account on [IFTTT](https://ifttt.com/) and create 2 applets as:
+7. Create account on [IFTTT](https://ifttt.com/) and create 2 applets as:
    `if this(webhook), then that(Telegram message)`

    - Applet-1: